samash1729/Rental_Car_Backend/README.md

 For all Searches:
 Example url - http://18.191.175.227:3000/searches

 get Request - Sending issueDate and return date is mandatory in request body.
-Other parameters on which search can be based are seatingCap, model, city.
+Other parameters on which search can be based are seatingCap.
 It will return all available cars for the given request.

 Any doubts?
 Contact me at 9871450094.